Explore the beautiful, historic cities, the impressive mountains, the magical Sahara desert and discover the real Morocco

 Day 13 – Marrakech

-Chat with locals on a shared bus ride to Marrakech (approximately 3 hours), an ancient, exotic city wrapped in European modernity.
+We will ride to Marrakech (approximately 3 hours), which is an ancient, exotic city wrapped in European modernity.
 Marrakech is a feast for the senses.
 Be enticed by the alluring scents and brilliant colours of the spice markets, the sounds of the musicians, the rich folds of carpets, delectable foods, acrobats and perfumed gardens.
 Perhaps join the thronging crowds for dinner at the famous Djemaa el Fna square.
 When night falls on this square it transforms in to a hive of activity.
 Snake-charmers, henna-painters, performers and storytellers share the square with a street food bazaar, packed with stalls loaded with Moroccan delicacies, including snail soup!

 Day 14 – Marrakech

 Today is free so you can discover by yourself.
 Explore the Medina for some last-minute shopping.
-Perhaps visit the well-known Koutoubia Mosque and its 12th-century minaret, which was the famous prototype for the Giralda tower in Seville.
-Take a wander through the tropical gardens of the French painter Jacques Majorelle (now owned by Yves Saint Laurent).
+Perhaps you want to visit the well-known Koutoubia Mosque and its 12th-century minaret, which was the famous prototype for the Giralda tower in Seville.
+Take a wander through the tropical gardens of the French painter Jacques Majorelle and the recently opened Yves Saint Laurent musuem nearby.
 You might like to check out the Palais Bahia, a superb example of Muslim architecture, or the ruins of the Palais Badi, reputedly one of the most beautiful palaces in the world in its time.
 Eating out at one of the many outdoor restaurants lining the square is a great way to finish your adventure.

 Day 15 – Marrakech

-Your Most of Morocco adventure comes to an end today.
-Check-out time is usually around midday and you are free to leave at any time.
+Your Most of Morocco adventure ends today.
+Check-out time is usually around noon and you are free to leave at any time.
 Additional accommodation can be pre-booked if you wish to spend more time exploring here.
-Speak to Hassan about the wealth of extra activities to do around Marrakech.
+Speak to Hassan about the wealth of extra activities to do in and around Marrakech.

 - Full Escort: Fully escorted by Hassan (your local guide)